-What Is Full Spectrum CBD?
+What is Full Spectrum CBD and CBDa?

-Posted on August 18th, 2020
+Posted on August 18th, 2022

 When comparing full spectrum CBD to CBD isolate, there are subtle variations that you have to keep in mind.
 Here is a detailed breakdown of what full spectrum CBD entails, how it works, and where to find the best CBD products on the market right now.

 Full spectrum CBD describes cannabidiol (CBD) that has other cannabinoids that also include THC.
 This form of CBD’s power starts with how it is derived.

 Most CBD products are extracted from industrial hemp plants.
 When it comes to full spectrum CBD, the CBD is extracted with all the plant’s additional cannabinoids intact, includes Tetrahydrocannabinol (THC) that was grown to have 0.03% or less THC.
 Broad spectrum CBD does not include the cannabinoid, THC.
 Cannabinoids are the names given to chemical compounds found inside all varieties of the cannabis plant.
 The cannabinoid THC is well known for its hallucinogenic or psychoactive properties.
 That is why so many people prefer a full-spectrum CBD product: it involves the presence of approximately 100+ cannabinoids that may contribute to effects felt within your body.

 You may wish to explore a full spectrum CBD product.
 Full-spectrum CBD means that there are over 100 cannabinoids found within the product.
 All cannabinoids in a full spectrum extract may create the “entourage effect”.
 The entourage effect describes the activity when all cannabinoids work together.